Automatically created LNK on files access:

 The creation and modification timestamps of the shortcut file itself will usually respectively indicate when the target file was first and last opened for automatically created shortcut files.

-Each shortcut file additionally yield the following information:
+Each shortcut file additionally yields the following information:

 • The target file’s absolute path, size and attributes (hidden, read-only, etc.).
-The size and attributes are updated at each access to the target file (that induce an update to the shortcut file).
+The size and attributes are updated upon every access to the target file (that induce an update to the shortcut file).

 • The target file and the shortcut file (source) itself Modified, Access, and Created (MAC) timestamps at the time of the last access to the target file.